US ARMY DETENTION AND REHABILITATION CENTER AND STORES DEPOT

 Location of Round Mountain Rehabilitation and Detention Center

-The US Army established a Detention Centre and Stores Depot at Round Mountain, south of Laravale in Beaudesert Shire in south east Queensland during WW2.
+The US Army established a Detention Centre and Rehabilitation Center and Stores Depot at Round Mountain, about 2.5 kms north west of Laravale in Beaudesert Shire in south east Queensland during WWII.
 Round Mountain was once a quarry which provided ballast for the Brisbane to Kyogle section of the interstate railway line.
 Round Mountain is now apparently approximately half the size it used to be.

 Photo:- Herbert V. Wuestenberg via Philip Armour